Glavo/kala-common/README.md

 * [Our Tutorial](docs/Tutorial.md)

+## Who is using Kala Common?

+Although Kala Common is not yet production-ready, we are already using it in [Aya Language](https://github.com/aya-prover/aya-dev).

+We welcome others to try Kala Common for experimental purposes.

 ## Note

 The last version compatible with Java 8 was 0.70.0.
 Building and running kala common now require Java 21.